orsolli/prompt-service-server/README.md

   - If the private key is missing, the user is shown a form to input a private key.
   - The signed token is used as Authorization header to request `/api/prompts` and `/api/sse/{sha-256-hashed-public-key}`.
 - **Key Storage**:
-  - The "Keep me logged in" checkbox determines whether the private key is stored in `localStorage` or `sessionStorage`.
+  - The private key is stored in `localStorage` (persistent across sessions).
 ### **2. Prompt Handling**
 - **Posting Prompts**:
   - A POST request to `/api/prompts` must include: